 The Waterloo-Cedar Falls metropolitan area offers numerous opportunities for housing, such as single rooms, apartments, and homes.
-The College maintains a list of housing rentals and students seeking roommates which is available through the Enrollment Management Department in Hawkeye Center.
+Hawkeye Community College students are also able to live in the residence halls at UNI.
+The College maintains a list of housing rentals and students seeking roommates which is available through the Admissions Office on the lower level of Hawkeye Center.
 The College does not maintain an approved housing referral service.